comegrant/dbt_docs_test/projects/data-model/README.md

 #### Columns
 Descriptions of columns should be added to the `_<source_system>__docs.md`.
+0. If you have not done so already run `dbt build -s <model_name>` in order to get the model into your schema in Databricks
 1. Add a heading with the table name to `_<source_system>__docs.md`
 2. Run the `generate-docs` command from [dbt-chef](packages/dbt-chef/README.md) in the terminal:
 ```